amyamrani/steady-learning/README.md

 # Steady Learning

-Users are provided with a new article/web page each day about a topic that they are interested in learning about for a set number of days
+Users are provided with a new article each day about a topic that they are interested in learning about for a set number of days

 ## Live App
 https://steady-learning.vercel.app